Adadie/Adadie/README.md

 - 🔭 I’m currently working on web and mobile applications
 - 🌱 I’m currently learning nestJS & JAVA
-- 👯 I’m looking to collaborate on NodeJS, ExpressJS, NestJS, ReactJS, React Native, and NextJS projects, in other words, I've fell in love with JS😄
+- 👯 I’m looking to collaborate on NodeJS, ExpressJS, NestJS, ReactJS, React Native, and NextJS projects, in other words, I fell in love with JS😄
 - 💬 Ask me about anything you want.
 - 📫 How to reach me: [linkedIn-handle](https://www.linkedin.com/in/kashumbaadadie/)
 - ⚡ Fun fact: I cook when I'm stressed!😄😄